aparna4scholas/book-store-app/README.md

  -->create react app with file name bookstore -->install react dom and axios .
  -->create class components and function components under src file.
- -->create a navbar function in navbar.js to display title and list -->navbar has header and list of items
+ -->inside navbar.js create navbar function to display title and list -->navbar has header and list of items
  --> link  list of items to the list
  --> import components in app.js